jxhou/ContentExplorer/design docs/Router.md

   }

 ```
 where withRoutes() static method takes a "routes" parameter, which contains dynamic components to be navigated in Routes format.
-The SettingsModule.withRoutes() is equivalent to Angular's RouterModule.forRoot() and RouterModule.forChild().
+The SettingsModule.withRoutes() is equivalent to Angular's RouterModule.forChild().

 Check out app/routing/routing.module.ts to see how withRoutes() is invoked.
 Basically any module which want its setting component to display in settings container, just call SettingsModule.withRoutes(), which in turn call Angular's provideRoutes() to declare entryComponents and add routes to router configuration as discussed above.
 However the default Angular's provideRoutes() requires a configuration with full path of route, which is against the design goal of decoupled and plugin fashion.

-The point here is to show how to use provideRoutes() to dynamic register routing components.
-This could be implemented by just using RouterModule.forChild().
+The point here is to show how to use provideRoutes() to dynamically register routing components, which can be replaced by just calling RouterModule.forChild().

+To avoid the drawback of the absolute route path, we have the next implementation.

 ### implementation 2:
-The current implementation separates the entryComponents and router configuration registration, which allows passed in "routes" as relative route path without parent information.
+This implementation separates the entryComponents and router configuration registration.
+Also with this implementation, the "routes" are relative route path without parent information.

+Here the routes are not registered with Angular Router yet, but register a provider for the custom SETTINGS_ROUTES token.
+The SettingModule will be injected with the SETTINGS_ROUTES, and the programmatically register the routes.

+Note: 10/26/2020. entryComponents is deprecated since v9+.
+ANALYZE_FOR_ENTRY_COMPONENTS provide is not needed any more.

 The SettingsModule
 src/app/settings/settings.module.ts